stormphlegyas/vscode-42header/README.md

 ## Supported Languages

 This extension supports a wide range of programming languages.
 For each language, it uses a specific delimiter to create the header.
-Here's a list of the supported languages and their respective delimiters:
+Here's a list of the supported languages:

+- Assembly Language
 - C
 - C++
 - CoffeeScript